dustinpfister/blog_posts/_posts/threejs-ambientlight.md

 ### What version of threejs are you using?

-When I first wrote this post I was using r98 of three.js, and the last time I cam a round to do a little updating of the code examples I was using three.js r146 of threejs.
+When I first wrote this post I was using r98 of three.js, and the last time I cam a round to do a little updating of the code examples I was using three.js [r146 of threejs](https://github.com/dustinpfister/test_threejs/blob/master/views/demos/r146/README.md).
 I do not think that much has changed with ambient light in sense then, but a whole lot has changed with threejs outside of ambient light for sure.

 There is still a lot changing with threejs real fast, so it is possible that some of these code examples here might break at some point in the future for this reason.
 So always be mindful of what revision number of the librray you are using.

-## 1 - Basic example of ambient light
+## 1 - Basic examples of Ambient light

+For this first opening section I will just be writing about some quick basics of ambient light in threejs.

+### 1.1 - Ambient light hello world demo

 Setting up some ambient light for a project is not to hard at all.
 I just need to call the THREE.AmbientLight constructor, and pass it a color value that will be used for the color of the AmbientLight.
 I will then want some kind of mesh to look at that makes use of a material that will respond to light.
 One example of this kind of material would be the standard material, but there are additional alternatives such as the Lambert material.
 In any case for this example at least I just went with a simple cube geometry and the standard material as a way to skin it.